Jet004/appoint-me/README.md

 - REACT HOOK FORM to replace state on forms... refactor register form

-- Refactor Dialogs into component for consistent functionality
+- Refactor all confirm Dialogs into component for consistent functionality

+- Add padding to confirm dialogs

+- Raise get businessId to app level -> add to user context

+- ensure that tokens are deleted on log out

  - Auth:
     - implement auth checking and limiting routes/functionality